 Having defined the operating rule in the linear form of (4) with parameters a_i and b_i obeying (5), we have introduced a convenient parameterization of the problem.
 This raises important issues regarding the validity of the rule proposed.
-These are related to (1) the ability of equation (4) to take into account various policies that result from different concerns about the system, (2) the need for further mathematical development of the rule to take into account physical constraints of the system, and (3) parameter issues such as whether the linearity of (4) is appropriate and whether the number of parameters is sufficient.
+These are related to: (a) the ability of equation (4) to take into account various policies that result from different concerns about the system, (b) the need for further mathematical development of the rule to take into account physical constraints of the system, and (c) parameter issues such as whether the linearity of (4) is appropriate and whether the number of parameters is sufficient.
 These issues are discussed in the following subsections.

-2.2.
-Justification of the Rule's Form
+2.2 Justification of the rule's form